-Touching up a permanent dye that's faded?
+Are you touching up a permanent dye that's faded?
 Go semi-permanent during lockdown.
 This will provide the coverage that you need whilst waiting for things to return to normal, and should last for several weeks.

 Whatever shade you choose to touch up your look, you'll need some help before you start.
 Check out our handy hair dye hacks, and you should be well on your way to dyeing your hair fuss free at home.

 No gloves, no dye..
-For store bought dyes you'll already have a pair to hand in the box, but for semi-permanent vegetable based dyes like Manic Panic, you'll need to get a pair of latex gloves.
+For store bought dyes you'll already have a pair of gloves to hand in the box, but for semi-permanent vegetable based dyes like Manic Panic, you'll need to get a pair of latex gloves.
 Trust us, nobody wants purple hands..

-Whether it's a t-shirt whilst you're dyeing your hair, or a towel to dry your hair.
-It's surprising how much dye can run, and how much it can rub off also; even after you've rinsed it off!
-Keep the towel to hand for those first few washes afterwards too.
+Whether it's a t-shirt whilst you're dyeing your hair, or a towel to dry your hair, it's surprising how much dye can run, and how much it can rub off; even after you've rinsed it off!
+So always be sure to wear some old clothing.

 Let's face it, this is probably the reason that you're dyeing your hair in the first place.
 Always make sure that you tend to your roots first, then apply your dye to the rest of your hair.